AditiSrivastava2521/IBM-HR-Analytics/README.md

 ### Business Problem

 Employee attrition can increase recruitment costs, affect team productivity, and create challenges for workforce planning.
-The main business question addressed in this project is:
+The main business questions addressed in this project are:

-**What factors are associated with employee attrition, which employee groups have the highest attrition rates, and what actions can HR take to improve employee retention?**
+**What factors are associated with employee attrition?
+**Which employee groups have the highest attrition rate?
+**What actions can HR take to improve employee retention?

 ## Tools & Technologies